 Wendy Yurk, MS, LPC

 To help achieve the goals you have in mind, whether you wish to improve the quality of your life or better cope with life’s difficulties, I offer many years of experience and a collaborative, non-judgmental approach.
 My orientation is wholistic–mind, body, and spirit–in order to help you with the areas in which you want to focus.
-I use a variety of therapeutic techniques, especially those of cognitive-behavioral origin.
+I use a variety of treatment modalities, including cognitive-behavioral therapy, mindfulness, and solution-focused therapy.

 I am a Licensed Professional Counselor (LPC).
-My undergraduate degree, a Bachelor of Arts in psychology, was earned at at Lakeland College in Sheboygan.
+My undergraduate degree, a Bachelor of Arts in psychology, was earned at at Lakeland University in Sheboygan, where I was awarded the Psychology Student of the Year.
 I also have a Master of Science degree in educational psychology, with emphases in community counseling and school counseling, from UW–Milwaukee.
+Having lived in Wisconsin since childhood, I chose to remain here for my education and to live the good life.
 I am Wisconsin through and through.

 Having worked in a number of settings, including outpatient mental health, university counseling, school counseling, and in-home autism treatment, I have broad experience as a counselor and therapist.
 These varied experiences have all enriched my career; however, my heart lies as an outpatient psychotherapist, so this is where I’ll stay.

 Maintaining a strong community and professional presence has always been important to me.
-I am currently on the Board of Directors and several committees for Mental Health America in Sheboygan County, have been a member of the American Counseling Association since 1988, and actively participate in the Sheboygan County Chamber and the Plymouth Chamber of Commerce.
+I am currently president of the Board of Directors for Mental Health America in Sheboygan County, have been a member of the American Counseling Association since 1988, and actively participate in the Sheboygan County Chamber and the Plymouth Chamber of Commerce.

 On a personal level, balance in my life ensures my own mental health.
 Quality relationships with my family and friends, a healthy and active lifestyle, a strong spiritual connection, and a good book reflect my top priorities.
 The more of these that I can accomplish in the surroundings of nature, the better!